siamalekpour/polaris-interview/README.md

 Sample project for gauging interviewee knowledge and process.

 ## Synopsis
 Using the Django REST framework, we want you to display a list of trips.
 We don't think this should take you more than 4 hours or so.
 You're welcome to spend more time in it if you like, but that shouldn't be needed.
-[MAYBE SOMETHING ABOUT WHEN WE WANT TO SEE IT BACK BY?]
+The deadline is Monday Jan.
+26th by 9am.

 ## What's the end goal
 The point of this is to see how you work.
 We're looking for well-documented code that not only explains _what_ you're doing, but also _why_ you are doing it.
 We want to understand the how and why of you putting this together.
 We're looking for your understanding in the structure of the project, as well as why you opted to do things the way that you did.